Alec Baldwin: Health and dieting

-Baldwin adopted a vegan diet in 2011.
-In 2019, he authored an article for CNN supporting the EAT Lancet report and recommended a plant-based diet due to global environmental issues.
+Baldwin and his wife are pescatarians who eat a predominantly plant-based diet with fish and eggs.
+Baldwin gave up eating beef in 1991 and is a supporter of People for the Ethical Treatment of Animals.
+In 2019, he authored an article for CNN supporting the EAT-Lancet report and recommended a plant-based diet due to global environmental issues.